Mosaic-Chain/mosaic-chain/pallets/nft-staking/README.md

 - `new_commission` is larger or equal to `MinimumCommissionRate`

 Effects:
-- `caller`'s new contract term is scheduled to be updated
+- `caller`'s new contract term is updated immediately
-- _(Note: we should update immidiatelys after implementing slippage)_

 ### `kick(caller, target)`